mind1m/vk-to-spotify/README.md

 UPDATE
 --------------------
-Apparently, vk.com doesn not allow to acces audio via API anymore, so this project is obsolete.
+Apparently, vk.com does not allow to acces audio via API anymore, so this project is obsolete.

 vk-to-spotify
 =============